irworkshop/accountability_datacleaning/mo_voters/mo_voters.md

 group by 1
 order by 1`

-There are two ZIP codes that appear to be IA zips for Davis City.
+Two ZIP codes are for IA zips for Davis City.
 There also are 719 records with XXXXX as ZIP.

 **Check cities for consistency**